wolph/distraction-blocker/docs/qa-checklist.md

 - [x] `NO_COLOR=1 npm run e2e` rebuilt the extension and passed all 30 Playwright scenarios in isolated Chrome-for-Testing profiles.
 - [x] The exact visual and behavior run recorded 568 artifacts, including 207 surface captures and 78 hover or focus interactions.
 The generated review set contains 42 contact sheets.
 - [x] The report records `sameHead: true`, all three clean exact-source checks as true, and a fresh-build distribution hash match.

+## Runtime permission onboarding evidence

+Task 5 automated evidence targets exact source commit `72d330c6a89bebb357037da71c51cc1bd96c0cc7` with Google Chrome for Testing 151.0.7922.34.
+Every browser run used an isolated Playwright profile and did not touch the user's Chrome.

+- [x] `npm run build && npx playwright test tests/e2e/onboarding.spec.ts tests/e2e/restart.spec.ts` passed all 6 scenarios.
+It covered a fresh install without host access, the incomplete popup, denial and retry, a granted dynamic registration, local and Sync completion, browser restart, permission revocation, rejected session start after revocation, a real blocked page after grant, and restored blocking after restart.
+- [x] The real Chrome Sync quota scenario filled only test-owned keys, preserved unrelated Sync data, forced first publication to fail, and kept setup incomplete with local choices, the pending journal, and the checkpoint intact.
+The state survived a protocol-level background-worker stop and a browser restart.
+Removing only the test filler allowed retry, and the remote settings and decoded lists matched the preserved local snapshot.
+- [x] The onboarding scenarios recorded zero browser console, page, worker, and request errors.
+Shutdown-only worker messages with the exact text `focus-lock background error Error: The browser is shutting down.` were classified separately.
+- [x] `NO_COLOR=1 npm run check` passed 65 test files with 1,722 tests passed and 2 skipped.
+Biome, TypeScript, deterministic icon generation, and the production build passed.
+- [x] `NO_COLOR=1 npm run e2e` rebuilt the extension and passed all 36 Playwright scenarios in 3.6 minutes.
+- [x] Automated grant setup launched a test-only copy of the same extension ID with required HTTP and HTTPS host permissions, then relaunched the production optional-permission manifest.
+This exercised Chrome's persisted permission state, dynamic registration, revocation, and enforcement without faking extension APIs.
+- [ ] The native Chrome permission warning was not observed in headless automation.
+Exact warning copy and a real-prompt artifact remain part of Task 6 visual verification.

+Task 5 artifacts are in `test-results/`:

+- `test-results/.last-run.json`
+- `test-results/onboarding-fresh-install-h-1fd80--routes-to-unfinished-setup/`
+- `test-results/onboarding-denied-access-c-23193-cally-and-block-a-real-page/`
+- `test-results/onboarding-sync-completion-f5095-n-survive-a-browser-restart/`
+- `test-results/onboarding-permission-revo-bebe5-jects-another-session-start/`
+- `test-results/onboarding-quota-backed-fi-cfc63-rowser-restart-then-retries/`
+- `test-results/restart-persistent-profile-88b20-ve-countdown-after-relaunch/`

+Playwright retains traces only on failure.
+The passing exact-source run therefore records isolated profiles and `.last-run.json`, not a green trace archive.

 ## Automated browser behavior